 Most scientists do believe that anxiety is caused by brain chemistry malfunction, where the brain receives and sends false emergency signals.
-Hyperactivity in particular regions of the brain cause norepinephrine release that causes breathing, pulse, and blood pressure to quicken, thereby producing symptoms of a panic attack.
-The anxiety disorders run in the families, and it is believed that both the learned and genetic components play an integral role.
+Hyperactivity in particular regions of the brain causes norepinephrine release that causes breathing, pulse, and blood pressure to quicken, thereby producing symptoms of a panic attack.
+Anxiety disorders run in families, and it is believed that both the learned and genetic components play an integral role.

 Causes of anxiety